Updated by Dan Price on July 25, 2017

-Some of the above plugins only work in particular countries – Hulu only works in the USA; iPlayer, the UK.
+Some plugins only work in particular countries – ABC Family only works in the USA; iPlayer, the UK.
 This has nothing to do with XBMC: the sites in question are simply blocked outside their target nations.

-There are ways around this, which I won’t get into here.
+There are ways around this, but it’s beyond the scope of this guide.
 Read this article about ways to access region-blocked video, however, and you should be up and running in no time.
-Tunlr works especially well.

 As with plugins, there are a wide variety of themes out there, so feel free to search if none of the default offerings work for you.
 Read about six cool XBMC themes here, if you want to learn a bit more.

 Personally, I’m in love with Aeon Nox, which I’ve written about earlier.
 This theme is beautiful, but also highly configurable.
 Let’s go over setting it up briefly, so you can get an idea of how configurable these themes can be.

 Installing Aeon Nox is simple: you’ll find it in the main XBMC repo under Themes.
 Install it and the app will ask you if you want to use it; do so.
 Then head to Settings; you’ll find theme options at the bottom of the screen.